 Another aspect of mental fortitude that is developed in martial arts gyms is learning how to be comfortable being uncomfortable.
 Despite our weaknesses, fears and failures, we persist nevertheless.
 Martial Arts gyms create a healthy environment to be able to explore this.
 It is supportive, encouraging and honest.

 The notion is revisited daily.
 We are expected to show up, push just past our boundaries, and be able to do it all again tomorrow.
-Whether through direct or indirect tuition, we face our comfort zone on a recurrent basis and we must cross that barrier every day we show up at a martial arts gym.
+Whether through direct or indirect tuition, we face our comfort zone on a recurrent basis and we must cross that barrier every day we show up at a martial arts gym software.
 It is the nature of these sports.

 It never ceases to be uncomfortable, rather, our attitudes towards being uncomfortable change.